wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

 Widget w;
 w = w; // assignment to self
 ```
-Assignment isn’t always so recognizable.
+Assignment to self isn’t always so recognizable.
 For example,
 ```cpp
 a[i] = a[j]; // assignment to self if i == j.
 *px = *py; // assignment to self if px and py point to the same thing.
 ```

 In general, code that operates on references or pointers to multiple objects of the same type needs to consider that the objects might be the same.

 In fact, **the two objects need not even be declared to be of the same type if they’re from the same hierarchy**, because a base class reference or pointer can refer or point to an object of a derived class type:

 ```cpp
 class Base { ... };
 class Derived: public Base { ... };
 // rb and *pd might actually be the same object void doSomething(const Base& rb, Derived* pd);
 ```

 Below is unsafe code.
 Suppose you creaste a class that holds a raw pointer to a dynamically allocated bitmap.

 ```cpp
 class Bitmap { ... };
 class Widget {